AdobeDocs/analytics.sv-SE/help/analyze/analysis-workspace/components/segments/quick-segments.md

    ![segmentdialogruta endast för projekt](assets/project-only-segment-dialog.png)

-1. Markera kryssrutan bredvid **[!UICONTROL Make available to all your projects and add to your component list.]**
+1. Markera kryssrutan intill **[!UICONTROL Make available to all your projects and add to your component list.]**

 1. Välj **[!UICONTROL Save]**.